TheFrenchGhosty/TheFrenchGhostys-Ultimate-YouTube-DL-Scripts-Collection/docs/Scripts-Type.md

 ### Archivist Scripts:

 Downloading and archiving YouTube content is complicated, especially because YouTube sometimes can take days to transcode videos to the best quality.
-A workarround to this issue is to have a script that will download everything that came out 30 days ago (and before) and, to avoid missing videos takedown/delete, have a script that will download everything created in the last 30 days potentially in a quality that's not the best.
+A workaround to this issue is to have a script that will download everything that came out 30 days ago (and before) and, to avoid missing videos takedown/delete, have a script that will download everything created in the last 30 days potentially in a quality that's not the best.

 Considering that I chose to separate the content: